Ericson2314/baccumulation/economics-math.md

 ```math
 f' = a \mapsto \lim_{x \to a} \frac {f(x) - f(a)} {x - a}
 ```
-The standard gemometric interpretation of this is we have a family of secants, with the two points of the secant growing ever closer together, and their limit is the one-point tangent.[^tangent-limit] expresion underneath the limit is the slopes of the family of secants, and with the limit it is the slop of the tangent.
+The standard geometric interpretation of this is we have a family of secants, with the two points of the secant growing ever closer together, and their limit is the one-point tangent.[^tangent-limit] expression underneath the limit is the slopes of the family of secants, and with the limit it is the slop of the tangent.

 [^tangent-limit]: For anyone not familiar, the [Wikipedia page on tangants](https://en.wikipedia.org/wiki/Tangent) speaks of this limit somewhat.

 Less well-known is the idea that we can do a similar geometric construction for elasticities.
-Two points determine a power-law function just as they determine a line; we can thus speak of a "power-law secent", and in the limit as the two points approach, we have a "power law tangent".
+Two points determine a power-law function just as they determine a line; we can thus speak of a "power-law secant", and in the limit as the two points approach, we have a "power law tangent".

 The curves of constant slope are just lines, graphs of functions in the form $x \mapsto  a \cdot x + b$.
-In this case, we note two lemmas, one geometric and the other arithmatic:
+In this case, we note two lemmas, one geometric and the other arithmetic:
 - **geometric**: the original line *is* every line in the family of secants *is* the tangent line
 - **arithmetic**: the limit is trivial and we can just as well use the underlying expression for any value of $x$ and $a$ to calculate the constant slope.

-For good practice, lets proove the second lemmma:
+For good practice, lets prove the second lemma:

 ```math
 \frac {(c \cdot x + b) - (c\cdot a +b)} {x - a} = \frac {c\cdot (x - a)} {x - a} = c